IntelPython/numba-dpex/docs/user_guides/debugging/local_variables.rst

 .. note::

     Known issues:
       - Kernel variables are shown in intermidiate representation view (with "$" sign).
-The actual values of the variables are currently not available.
+The actual values of the arrays are currently not available.

 ``ptype variable``
 ------------------